maryrosecook/strange-loop/worksheet.md

 ## The game architecture

-The `template-game/game.js` file contains the architecture with all the actual game-specific code stripped out.
-This is a good reference point for your game.
+The `template-game/game.js` file contains the architecture with all the game-specific code stripped out.
+This is a good starting point for your game.

 This architecture is not set in stone.
-Feel free to deviate from it if your game requires it.
+Feel free to deviate from it if you feel it is hampering you.

 ## Host (run) a JS game